DicomImport

 name: clearImport, type: Trigger, deprecated name: stopImport

-Aborts the import of DICOM files, if an import is currently in progress.
-Otherwise just clears the output.
+When pressed, the import of DICOM files is aborted if an import is currently in progress.
+Otherwise, it just clears the output.

 Use file for sort/part